yag-im/infra/doc/cloud-dev.md

     aws ssm put-parameter --profile "$AWS_PROFILE" --region "$AWS_REGION" --name "/otel/grafana_admin_password" --value "********" --type SecureString
     ...

+You need to initilize values for all secrets listed in: `/workspaces/infra/tofu/envs/dev/secrets.tf`

 ## Cloud init

-Checklist:
+### Checklist

+Make sure:
-- Make sure no resources are used on the `Quotas and Regions` page.
+- no resources are used on the `Quota and Regions` page.
+Note some of them (e.g. network) can be deleted only from the "Horizon" interface.
-- Make sure `dev.yag.im` is NOT part of vRack (right tab on the vRack page), it will be attached later from the tofu init script.
+- `dev.yag.im` is NOT part of vRack (right tab ("Your vRack") on the vRack page), it will be attached later from the tofu init script.
 - Disable `httpsRedirect` in `istio` module, letsencrypt requires an unsecure HTTP connection to validate certs.
+- there are no duplicate ssh keypairs:

+    pip install python-openstackclient

+Export env variables:

+    cd /workspaces/infra/tofu/envs/dev
+    . secrets/openrc

+Remove existing ssh keypairs:

+    openstack keypair list
+    openstack keypair delete xxx

+You might need to switch between regions; for this change `OS_REGION_NAME` in secrets/openrc, re-export env vars and repeat keypair deletion steps.

+### Begin deployment

     cd /workspaces/infra/tofu/envs/dev
     ./init.sh